Call our friendly team

 The grass seed should be split into four equal quantities.
 It should then be spread, by hand or using a spreader, in a different direction with each lot, e.g. top to bottom, bottom to top, left to right and right to left.
 This will ensure even coverage.

 The lawn should then be rolled.
 Using the roller on your lawnmower (with the engine switched off) is fine if you don't have a separate roller.
 As a last resort, treading up and down the lawn will have the same effect of increasing soil contact and improving the end result.
+This step is essential, as good seed to soil contact is necessary for successful germination.
+Seed left loose on the soil surface will not germinate or root effectively.

 At this point, it is the most convenient time to fertilise the lawn, helping both the old and the new grass.
 Here at Boston Seeds, we stock a wide range of granular lawn fertiliser products for you to choose from.
 However, if you are not sure which is best for your lawn then read our article about 'Which Fertiliser To Use?' for more information and guidance.